mmckoy00/Mattania/README.md

 ![Brown and Cream Motivational LinkedIn Banner](https://user-images.githubusercontent.com/47528508/136643141-5ed4e1db-bd9a-4ba1-a2b9-e131a02a6485.png)

-#### I'm a junior software developer who is passionate about learning new technologies and approaches about software development.
+#### I'm a software developer who is passionate about learning new technologies and approaches about software development.
 - ⚡ Fun fact: I love to watching k-dramas and exploring the great outdoors  a.k.a my front yard 😃.

 - 🌱 I'm currently learning php